tschmidty69/jarvis-appdaemon/README.md

 - Install this app in your apps folder (git clone the repo)
 - Configure it

+### Updating

+After using git to clone this repository into your appdaemon apps directory, simply cd to the directory and git pull

+Use care that you don't overrun any local changes and you may need to manually change config file settings.
+I will try to call out those situations in the CHANGELOG.md

 ### Configuration

 Edit the jarvis/jarvis.yaml and enable modules and add settings